-The goal of the collaborative, multi-stakeholder process is to ensure stakeholder concerns and perspectives are addressed during the environmental analysis, resulting in a project plan that is science-based, broadly supported, and effective at controlling aquatic weeds in the Tahoe Keys lagoons.
+The goal of the collaborative, multi-stakeholder process is to ensure stakeholder concerns and perspectives are addressed and a project plan is implemented that is science-based, broadly supported, and effective at controlling aquatic weeds in the Tahoe Keys lagoons.

 Following the assessment, a Stakeholder Committee (SC) was established to collaboratively develop a process design for environmental review and stakeholder engagement.
 The collaborative process design addresses a wide range of topics from establishing a project inquiry process and milestones that correspond with the EIR/EIS analysis and permitting schedule, designing a transparent, collaborative process that includes broad stakeholder perspectives and concerns, inviting a broader Stakeholder Consultation Circle (SCC) and public to workshops at strategic milestones, and developing public outreach materials including a project website.